Capybara (software): Drivers

 By default, Capybara uses the :rack_test driver which does not have any support for executing JavaScript.
 Drivers can be switched in Before and After blocks.
 Some of the web drivers supported by Capybara are mentioned below.

 RackTest

 Written in Ruby, Capybara's default driver RackTest does not require a server to be started since it directly interacts with Rack interfaces.
 Consequently, it can only be used for Rack applications.

 Selenium

 Selenium-webdriver, which is mostly used in web-based automation frameworks, is supported by Capybara.
 Unlike Capybara's default driver, it supports JavaScript, can access HTTP resources outside of application and can also be set up for testing in headless mode which is especially useful for CI scenarios.

 Capybara-webkit

-Capybara-webkit driver (a gem) is used for true headless browser testing with JavaScript support.
+Capybara-webkit driver is used for true headless browser testing with JavaScript support.
 It uses QtWebKit and it is significantly faster than Selenium as it does not load the entire browser.